binapani-edu/blog/blogs/journey-through-social-media/content.md

 ### Snapchat (2011)

-Snapchat revolutionized communication with its disappearing stories, making short-lived messages and moments an essential part of digital interaction.

-Originally launched as "Picaboo" in the iOS App Store in July 2011 by Evan Spiegel, Bobby Murphy, and Reggie Brown, the app was renamed Snapchat later that year.
-It's a multimedia messaging app known for its disappearing messages and innovative use of filters.
-Initially focused on sending photos and videos that self-destructed after being viewed, Snapchat evolved to include features like Stories (24-hour content), Lenses (augmented reality filters), and Discover (news and entertainment content).
+Emerging from a Stanford University project, Snapchat initially launched as "Picaboo" in iOS App Store in July 2011 under co-founders Evan Spiegel, Bobby Murphy, and Reggie Brown.
+Renamed Snapchat after trademark conflicts, the multimedia messaging app was known for its disappearing messages and innovative use of filters.
+Core innovations included self-destructing photos/videos after being viewed, Stories (24-hour disappearing content), Lenses (augmented reality filters), and Discover (news and entertainment content).

-In 2012, Snapchat crossed the one million users threshold, and by the end of 2013, Snapchat users were sending over 400 million snaps per day.
-It became popular among younger audiences due to its fun and temporary nature.
-Over time, Snapchat introduced new features like Snap Map, Memories, and Spotlight (short-form videos), as well as a marketplace for AR lenses.
+Snapchat had a tough start facing legal challenges over its original name.
+Co-founder Reggie Brown's subsequent lawsuit alleging intellectual property theft resulted in a $158 million settlement.
+However, this didn't stop the app from becoming a massive success.
+From from 25 images/second in 2012 to 400 million daily snaps by late 2013, outpacing Facebook's photo uploads at the time.
+Snapchat crossed the one million users threshold by the end of 2012 and grew to 34.8 million daily active users by the end of 2013.

+Snapchat revolutionized communication with its disappearing stories, making short-lived messages and moments an essential part of digital interaction, fostering authenticity and spontaneity.
+Beyond its signature vanishing media, Snapchat expanded into AR-driven face filters (2015), geotagged Stories (2013), and Discover's publisher partnerships (2015).
+The 2017 Snap Map feature sparked privacy debates despite its Ghost Mode opt-out.
+Later innovations included Memories (2016) for content archiving, Spotlight (2020) for TikTok-style clips, and Lens Studio (2017) enabling third-party AR filter creation.

 Despite facing competition from platforms like Instagram and TikTok, Snapchat remains a significant social media platform, particularly known for its creativity, privacy features, and strong engagement with its Gen Z user base.

 ## 2020s – Short Videos and Reels Take Over